 Vareniki-dough-recipe-blueberry-farmers cheese-filling-basic Vareniki-dough-recipe-ukrainian-dumplings-russian-Vareniki

-If using a stand mixer: Whisk the dry ingredients and then add the wet ingredients; combine and knead the dough for about 7-8 min adding more buttermilk if needed.
-The dough will be tacky yet firm.
-Cover and allow to sit 20 minutes.
+If using a stand mixer, whisk the dry ingredients and then add the wet ingredients.
+Combine and knead the dough for about 7-8 minutes, adding more buttermilk as needed.
+The dough should be firm and slightly tacky.
+Cover and allow to sit for 20 minutes.
+This will relax and make the dough more elastic.

-If using a bread machine: just combine all ingredients and set the bread machine to dough settings.
-Bread machine settings will knead and allow the dough to slightly rise so you can start working with the dough as soon as you remove it.
+If using a bread machine, combine all the ingredients and set the machine to the dough setting.
+The bread machine settings will knead and rest the dough for you, so you can start working with the dough as soon as you remove it.
+It’s pretty much hands-off.

 Dough from the mixer should look like this:

-NOTE: THIS RECIPE IS FOR 1 PORTION (about 40 vareniki) I made 2 DOUGHS TO DEMONSTRATE THE DIFFERENCES.
+NOTE: THIS RECIPE IS FOR 1 PORTION (about 40 vareniki).
+I made 2 DOUGHS TO DEMONSTRATE THE DIFFERENCES.
 ONE PORTION MAKES 1 BALL OF DOUGH.
-The bread machine dough was slightly smoother and fluffier than the mixer dough.
+The bread machine dough was slightly smoother and fluffier than the dough made with a mixer.

 Once the dough is made, you are ready to make vareniki:

-1. On a lightly floured surface roll out the ball of dough into a rectangle about 20″ long by 14″ wide.
+1. On a lightly floured surface, roll out the ball of dough into a large rectangle about 20″ long by 14″ wide.

-2. Using a biscuit cutter or cup (about 2 1/2″ in diameter) cut out circles from the rolled out dough.
+2. Using a biscuit cutter or cup (about 2-2 1/2″ in diameter), cut out circles from the rolled out dough.

 blueberry Vareniki